w3f/Grants-Program/applications/fractapp.md

 * Apply to App Store
 * Integration Bitcoin and Ethereum
 * Messaging protocol on a substrate
-* Api for creating DApp chat-bots  (User will be able to create own chat-bots)
 * Creating popular DApp in chat-bots
 * Group chats for DAO (If user have token then he can join the group)
 * Decentralized voting in a groups